 The office complex includes a three-story, 132,704-square-foot building at 9800 NW 41st St.; a four-story, 133,117-square-foot building at 9850 NW 41st St.; and a three-story, 19,739-square-foot building at 4090 NW 97th Ave.
 Two were built in 2001 and one in 2006.

-The Aventura-based Triarch real estate company is led by Halberstein’s father, Daniel, along with Jorge Linkewer and Mario Grosfeld.
-Siegfried Rivera had represented Triarch for a number of years since before Halberstein joined the firm, Rivera said.
+The Aventura-based Triarch real estate company is led by Daniel Halberstein, along with Jorge Linkewer and Mario Grosfeld.
+Siegfried Rivera has represented Triarch for a number of years, Rivera said.

-Our firm congratulates Oscar and David for being featured as the Dealmakers in today’s Daily Business Review.
+Our firm congratulates Oscar for being featured as the Dealmaker in today’s Daily Business Review.
 Click here to read the complete article in the newspaper’s website (registration required).